 Worship services and other opportunities to nurture one’s faith are available to residents, families and staff in all of our care communities.

-- Rev. Art Downing, Lutheran Church Missouri Synod.
+- Rev. Patrick Singh, Lutheran Church Missouri Synod.

 - Deacon David Vail, Lutheran Church Missouri Synod